maxecoulter/BaRT-2/README.md

   2. **\<prefix>\_single_exon_reads.txt**

-  This is a tab delimited text file in this format:
+  This is a dataset of all the reads without splice junctions.
+It is a tab delimited text file in this format:

     m54203_191129_023846/5243497/ccs	G8.1	chr1H	205480	206287	-
     m54203_191129_023846/53609273/ccs	G26.40 chr1H	2898678	2898891	+